Sylladexter/Cirrane/03 - Notes/Sports Notes.md

 	- Along with the sensors, players are requires to wear specialized gloves that sync with the sensors and help determine when someone has been tagged.
 	- Body magic inside the sensors freezes players in place until they can be unfrozen.

+- Gear
+	- special outfits

+- Weaponry
+	- Ranged Combat
+		- Guns, Bows, Crossbows, blowdarts
+	- Close Combat:
+		- gauntlets, staff, nunchucks, hammer, brass knuckles, fans, bats
+	- Note: When deciding on which weapons to allow in the sport, they need to be weapons with the intent to hit the sensors/flags.
+Weapons specifically/only designed to injure should not be considered.

 ## Leagues
 - Professional